ClickHouse/ClickHouse/docs/en/query_language/functions/date_time_functions.md

 Rounds down a date or date with time to the first day of the month.
 Returns the date.

+!!! attention
+    The behavior of parsing incorrect dates is implementation specific.
+ClickHouse may return zero date, throw an exception or do "natural" overflow.

 ## toStartOfQuarter

 Rounds down a date or date with time to the first day of the quarter.